-It’s not enough these days to write a gripping novel populated with compelling characters caught up in an impenetrable mystery.
+It’s not enough these days to write a gripping crime novel populated with compelling characters caught up in an impenetrable mystery and delivered with a vivid noir narrative.
 Now you’ve got to have zombies and you’ve got to have reviews.

-Deceased and Residing in Oakland has all of that but for the reviews, and to fix that the Kindle version is free from Friday, 19 May to Sunday 21 May 2017.
+Deceased and Residing in Oakland has all of that but for the reviews, and to fix that the Kindle version is only 99 cents from Friday, 8 September to Thursday 14 September.

-It’s an excellent beach book and an even better commuting book so pick it up this weekend and take it to work or save it for the weekend.
-But don’t save it too long before giving a kind (or at any rate fair) thought on Amazon so other aficionados of American Crime fiction or Zombie fiction or both can know there’s a new kind of crime novel, and you’ve read it.
+It’s a genuinely new take on two genres and it’s an excellent read for an Autumn commute or a lazy weekend.
+It’s normally $2.99 on amazon.com but for seven days it’s 99 cents, plenty of time to pick up and give it a kind (or at any rate fair) thought on Amazon so other aficionados of American Crime fiction or Zombie fiction or both can know there’s a new kind of crime novel, and you’ve read it.

 One of the original title proposals for Deceased and Residing in Oakland was “Cold Tidings” (for those who’ve read the book that makes perfect sense, I assure those of you who haven’t).
 Due diligence turned up that the expression was already in better use by Portland Indie band Crude Thumb for their signature mood medium Cold Tidings Beyond the Bends.